BSc (Hons) Nursing (Mental Health)

-- Started the degree aged 25 after working multiple jobs
+- Started her degree aged 25 after working multiple jobs

 - Came into the programme from a non-healthcare background